 Typically, your surgeon will ask that you at least take about 48-72 hours to relax afterward so the treatment area is allowed to clot.
 After that, a patient should be able to return to normal physical activity.
 The soft tissue will usually fully heal in about 3-4 weeks.

-What Is A Bone Fragment?
+Typically, tooth pieces are not left behind but bone remodels as part of the tooth extraction healing process.
 Bone fragments are little slivers of bone that can get left behind in the socket after a surgical tooth extraction.
 Ideally, the bone fragment works its way out as the area heals.
 But sometimes the bone gets caught in the gum tissue and the oral surgeon will need to remove it for you.

 About an hour after surgery, you may remove the gauze sponges that have been placed in your mouth and have something to eat.
 Be sure to eat foods that are soft for the first 24 hours after surgery.
 Avoid hot foods and drinks for several hours after surgery.
 Also do not drink from a straw for at least 72 hours.